Crocodile Dundee: Critical response

 Roger Ebert gave the film 2 stars out of 4 and wrote: "All of the cliches are in the right places, most of the gags pay off and there are moments of real amusement as the Australian cowboy wanders around Manhattan as a naive sightseer.
 The problem is that there's not one moment of chemistry between the two stars: Paul Hogan as 'Crocodile' Dundee and Linda Kozlowski as the clever little rich girl.
 The movie feels curiously machine-made, as if they had all the right ingredients and simply forgot to add the animal magnetism".
 Nina Darnton of The New York Times thought that Paul Hogan was "delightful" in the title role, that the screenplay was "witty, with a fine sense of irony and the gift at poking fun at its own conceits", and that "Linda Kozlowski plays the reporter, Sue, very well", virtues which "go a long way toward compensating for the film's illogical plot and set-up situations".
 Variety stated that director Peter Faiman "has problems with the pacing and a script (by Hogan and longtime TV colleague Ken Shadie) that has its flat, dull spots.
 Hogan is comfortable enough playing the wry, irreverent, amiable Aussie that seems close to his own persona, and teams well with Kozlowski, who radiates lots of charm, style and spunk".
 Dave Kehr of the Chicago Tribune gave the film 3 stars out of 4 and wrote: "Handsomely directed by Peter Faiman, the film punches most of the right buttons at most of the right times and emerges as an effective crowd-pleaser".
 Paul Attanasio of The Washington Post said that the film "has a double 'fish out of water' structure—first she's the fish, then he's the fish—but the movie doesn't go anywhere with it, mostly because the characters are such nullities ...
 There's no drama in 'Crocodile Dundee' because there's no real conflict between these characters".
 Michael Wilmington of the Los Angeles Times wrote that the film "is nothing you can examine deeply or mull over afterward.
 It's simply an expert crowd-pleaser.
 It has such a sure, easy, confident touch that it's almost failure-proof—like a tip of the hat, a sip of beer, a quick, golden 'G'day'".
 Monthly Film Bulletin called it "as dull and lumbering as its hero".

 Although Crocodile Dundee was a hit both in Australia and abroad, it became controversial with some Australian critics and audiences who resented the image of Australians as being ocker.
 Robert Hughes complained in 2000 that to Americans "Crocodile Dundee is a work of social realism", giving them a Wild West' fantasy" about Australia.
-David Droga said in 2018, however, that "there has been no better ad for Australia than that movie".
+In 2018, businessman David Droga said, "[T]here has been no better ad for Australia than that movie".

-The film became the first in the Crocodile Dundee series, with two sequels and a Super Bowl commercial.